gvwilson/sensibleadventures/bookster/bookster.md

 out of its way.

 But their water wasn't falling as rain.
-Instead, hailstones the size of pearls were bouncing off the cobblestones to lie cold, white, and brilliant in the cracks between them.
+Instead, hailstones the size of pearls were bouncing off roofs and cobblestones and painted wooden house soldiers to lie cold, white, and brilliant in the cracks between them.
 Erileine had never seen anything like it.

 "Do you think it's a sign?"
 Queçenne asked, hushed.